-They provide an essential element in maintaining troop morale and esprit de corps of Airmen around the world, including forward deployed locations.
-Additionally, they inspire patriotism and encourage young men and women to serve in the Air Force or other branches of the military
+Air Force bands provide an essential element in maintaining troop morale and esprit de corps of Airmen around the world, including forward deployed locations.
+Additionally, they inspire patriotism and encourage young men and women to serve in the Air Force or other branches of the military.

-Using music to bridge language, cultural, societal and socio-economic differences, the bands play a key role in increasing public understanding of the importance of airpower, the mission, policies, and programs of the Air Force and the bravery, sacrifice and dedication of Airmen.
+Using music to bridge language, cultural, societal and socio-economic differences, the bands play a key role in increasing public understanding of the importance of airpower, the mission, policies and programs of the Air Force, and the bravery, sacrifice and dedication of Airmen.
 In addition, bands advance relationships with national and international audiences to enhance the reputation of the Air Force as a professional organization charged with the responsibility for national security.
-In public concerts, parades and ceremonies, Air Force bands keep alive the rich history and legacy of the Air Force
+In public concerts, parades and ceremonies, Air Force bands celebrate the rich history and legacy of the Air Force.

-- Popular Music Ensemble -- Performs a variety of popular music to include rock, Top 40, country and "oldies" for recruiting, community concerts and authorized official functions.
+•Popular Music Ensemble — Performs a variety of popular music to include Rock, Top 40, R&B, Country and "Oldies" for recruiting, community concerts and authorized official functions.

 Bands have come a long way since then.
 Throughout World War II, the bands of the Army Air Corps contributed significantly in supporting the morale of our troops.
 When the Air Force became a separate service in 1947, Air Corps bands also transferred to the young Air Force.
 Since then, bands have continued to inspire esprit de corps in our Airmen, patriotism in our citizenry, and admiration and respect from people of all nations.